Borea-Analytics/borea/README.md

 If Borea is running behind a proxy, you need to do the following:

 - Make sure you have the `IS_BEHIND_PROXY` environment variable set to `'true'` under `services > web > environment`.
 If you do not, you will likely encounter a redirect error.
+This can be done by running `./docker-compose-config.sh` **(note: this should have been run on install)**
-- If deploying with Docker, use the `docker-compose-config.py` script by running `./docker-compose-config.sh` in the root of the project.
-This will expose the appropriate port in `docker-compose.yml`.
+- Running this script will expose the appropriate port in `docker-compose.yml`.
 By default port 80 is exposed, causing a port conflict between the Borea Docker container and the proxy.
 - Depending on your setup, you might also need to set the `ALLOWED_HOSTS` environment variable under `services > web > environment`.
 Try this if the above settings do not solve your issue.

 ### Suggested configuration